tomchatting/tomchatting.github.io/_posts/2016-02-23-quick-and-dirty-referencing.markdown

 Layout and some examples taken from the University of Exeter's Study Skills guide to referencing found [here](https://education.exeter.ac.uk/dll/studyskills/harvard_referencing.htm).

-A fantastic tool for creating reference guide's is [Neil's Toolbox](http://www.neilstoolbox.com/bibliography-creator/), to which I would like to credit my entire degree.
+A fantastic tool for creating reference guides/bibliographies is [Neil's Toolbox](http://www.neilstoolbox.com/bibliography-creator/), to which I would like to credit my entire degree.